Bernat51/HyperMedia-project-Bernat-L-pez/README.md

-# HyperMedia-project-Bernat-L-pez
+# HyperMedia-project-Bernat-López

-I made this website for two knid of people, the first one is the teacher, I used many of the things we have learned to show the knowledge they have taught me.
+I made this website for two kind of people, the first one is the teacher, I used many of the things we have learned to show the knowledge they have taught me.
 The second type of person is for small busines owners that know about UdG, that's why I used these colors and the picture is me with Xoriguers.

 Information Architecture: